-Patrick Swayze, Keith Floyd and Mary Travis RIP
+Patrick Swayze, Keith Floyd and Mary Travis Rest In Peace

-For most of us Patrick Swayze is most memorable for his roles as Sam Wheat in Ghost and as Johnnie Castle in Dirty Dancing.
-Both of these films are relatively light entertainment but Patrick Swayze added a special touch.
-In Dirty Dancing his beautifully toned body and fabulous dancing feet brought what was in reality a cheap B rated movie into the realms of a classic.
+In Dirty Dancing Patrick's beautifully toned body and fabulous dancing feet brought what was, in reality, a cheap B rated movie into the realms of a classic.

 Classic Swayze in Dirty Dancing